publiccodenet/about/activities/member-relations/index.md

 ## 3. Founding membership contract

+> Founding membership contracts are only available to founding members in 2019.
+From 2020, all members will have an annual membership contracts.
 At this stage, the Foundation and the public organization sign a legally binding contract, including a financial settlement and the founding membership proposal (attached as an annex).

 This stage is over when both parties sign a founding membership contract.